InnoDB uses asynchronous disk I/O where

 buffer, which is enabled by default in most cases

-adds safety to recovery following a crash or power outage, and
+adds safety to recovery following an unexpected exit or power

-improves performance on most varieties of Unix by reducing the
+outage, and improves performance on most varieties of Unix by

 Before writing pages to a data file,

-first writes them to a contiguous tablespace area called the
+first writes them to a storage area called the doublewrite

-write the pages to their proper positions in the data file.
-If
+pages to their proper positions in the data file.
+If there is an

-mysqld process crash in the middle of a page
+mysqld process exit in the middle of a page

 write (causing a torn page